California State Route 187: Route description

+Route 187 is defined in section 487, subsection (a) of the California Streets and Highways Code, last amended by the California State Legislature in 2015, and that the highway is "from Lincoln Boulevard to Route 10 via Venice Boulevard".
+Subdivision (b) permits the state to relinquish control of the entire length of the highway to the City of Los Angeles.

-Proceeding easterly, Venice Boulevard assumes the designation California State Route 187 at Lincoln Boulevard (State Route 1).
-The route then passes through the Mar Vista neighborhood.
+The relinquishment of piecemeal segments of SR 187 in Los Angeles began in 2016.
+Prior to, Venice Boulevard began assumed the state route designation at Lincoln Boulevard (State Route 1).
+Proceeding easterly, the highway then passed through the Mar Vista neighborhood.
 Further east, it briefly forms the boundary between Palms and Culver City and passes near Sony Pictures Studios.
-Continuing northeast into the South Robertson neighborhood of Los Angeles, the SR 187 designation terminates at the intersection with Cadillac Avenue and the ramp carrying traffic from westbound I-10.
+Continuing northeast into the South Robertson neighborhood of Los Angeles, the SR 187 designation then terminates at the intersection with Cadillac Avenue and the ramp carrying traffic from westbound I-10. as of 2025, only the portion surrounding the I-10 interchange between Comey Avenue and Cadillac Avenue remain under state control.
+Once that is also relinquished, the state highway will cease to exist.

 SR 187 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 Route 163 was defined in 1961 as a route from the ocean in Santa Monica to Route 173, routed along Pacific Avenue and Venice Boulevard.
 This was redefined as SR 187 in the 1964 state highway renumbering.
 In 1988, the part of SR 187 in Santa Monica was removed from the state highway system.
 The part of the route from the southern boundary of Santa Monica to Lincoln Boulevard was removed in 1994.

+The California State Legislature passed AB 810 in 2015, allowing the state to relinquish the entire length of the state highway to the City of Los Angeles.